caneroj1/team-ios/README.md

-# team-ios
+# Musicians Wanted (iOS)
-This is the repository for the CSC470 iOS Cloud Computing Project.
+This is the repository for the front-end of our CSC470 Cloud Computing Project.